s5k6/semaphore/doc/sem.md

 have to wait for the command to return, i.e., if no post is requested, and the command is not forked into the background.

-_Beware:_ Debugging synchronization code is difficult.
+_Beware:_ Debugging synchronisation code is difficult.
 Testing is *not* a sufficient indication of correctness of code.
-For really cool examples of synchronization problems, see Downey's Little Book of Semaphores (below).
+For really cool examples of synchronisation problems, see Downey's Little Book of Semaphores (below).